.

 Jewish Museum

-The “Prague Skip the Line” offer will be to buy a pre-dated ticket (tickets are valid for 7 days) to be delivered to you on a specified date whilst in Prague or as part of an organised tour.
+Secondly, for people who want the actual physical ticket then to buy a pre-dated ticket (tickets are valid for 3 days) to be delivered to you on a specified date whilst in Prague or as part of an organised tour.
 There are various locations for the Jewish Museum in Prague and the location with the biggest queue will be Pinkas Synagogue because it’s also the entry to the Old Jewish Cemetery so people are queuing to BUY tickets.
 So how to beat this queue?
 Go to Maisel Synagogue or Jewish info centre (next section) which are only 250 metres away in Maiselova and buy your ticket there.
 Then when you go to Pinkas Synagogue you’ll walk past any queue, show your ticket to the first security guard, stay to the left of the Pinkas ticket office lane divider and go through the turnstile.
+Men require head to be covered.

 Jewish Museum – Info Centre and Audioguide